AtsushiSakai/PythonRobotics/README.md

 The cyan line is the target course and black crosses are obstacles.

-The red line is predicted path.
+The red line is the predicted path.

 Ref: